MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/concepts-audit.md

 > [!NOTE]
 > pgAudit settings are specified globally and cannot be specified at a database or role level.
 >
-> Also, pgAudit settings are specified per-node in a server group.
+> Also, pgAudit settings are specified per-node in a cluster.
 To make a change on all nodes, you must apply it to each node individually.

 You must configure pgAudit parameters to start logging.
 The [pgAudit documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md#settings) provides the definition of each parameter.
 Test the parameters first and confirm that you're getting the expected behavior.